Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 • Noise cancellation Noise cancellation can enhance the quality of the livestreaming experience.

 • HLS Another way to watch a livestream is using HLS.
-HLS tends to have a 10 to 20 seconds delay, while the WebRTC approach is realtime.
+HLS tends to have a 10 to 20-second delay, while the WebRTC approach is realtime.
 The benefit that HLS offers is better buffering under poor network conditions.

 Recap

-It was fun to see just how quickly you can build in-app low latency livestreaming.
-Please do let us know if you ran into any issues.
-Our team is also happy to review your UI designs and offer recommendations on how to achieve it with Stream.
+It was fun seeing how quickly you can build in-app low-latency livestreaming.
+Please do let us know if you run into any issues.
+Our team is also happy to review your UI designs and offer recommendations on how to achieve this with Stream.

-• Observable objects in call.state and call.state.participants make it easy to build your own UI
+• Observable objects in call.state and call.state.participants make it easy to build your UI.

-• You can easily publish your own video from an iOS device
+• You can easily publish your video from an iOS device.

 Calls run on Stream's global edge network of video servers.
 Being closer to your users improves the latency and reliability of calls.
 The SDKs enable you to build livestreaming, audio rooms and video calling in days.

-We hope you've enjoyed this tutorial and please do feel free to reach out if you have any suggestions or questions.
+We hope you've enjoyed this tutorial.
+Please feel free to contact us if you have any suggestions or questions.

 Final Thoughts